SciML/SciMLSensitivity.jl/docs/src/neural_ode/neural_gde.md

 ## Load the Dataset

-The dataset is available in the desired format in the GraphNeuralNetworks repository.
+The dataset is available in the desired format in the `MLDatasets` repository.
 We shall download the dataset from there.

 ```julia
 dataset = Cora()